shalva97/questions/README.md

 - rememberSaveable
 - what is state hoisting in compose?
 - How can we draw on Canvas
+- phases of compose, and what happens in each phase
 ### Kotlin
 - what is companion object? how can it be used from Java?
 - How to call extension functions from Java?